![]() |

 Turn off the eye candyWhile I imagine everyone is impressed the first time they see a window minimized to the Dock with the Genie effect, this entertainment has a performance cost.
 You can gain some speed by avoiding the eye candy.

-Repair Permissions after installing new softwareRun the Disk Utility > Repair Disk Permissions against your Mac OS X startup disk after any software installation.
-While I expect the need to do this will diminish in time, one must still be wary of installers that do not reset permissions correctly after an installation.
+Repair Permissions after installing new softwareRun the Repair Disk Permissions function of Disk Utility after installing any third-party application that employs its own installed.
+This is to avoid the possibility that a rouge installer may have reset permissions on system-related files or folders.
+Repairing permissions after installing a third-party application via drag-and-drop is unnecessary.
+For additional details, see our "The Repair functions of Disk Utility: what's it all about?"
+FAQ.
 Disable the automatic protection features of utilitiesUtilities that constantly monitor your system for performance, automated data recovery, or viruses also use processor cycles.
 There is an obvious trade-off between these functions and Mac OS X performance.
 If performance is critical, disable the automatic protection features of such utilities, usually via their Preferences.
 Disable or remove unnecessary fontsLoading hundreds or thousands of fonts by default can significantly degrade Mac OS X performance.
 This is especially true if you use Font Book to install fonts and have not adjusted its preferences: by default, Font Book automatically enables newly-installed fonts.
 If you have hundreds or more fonts to manage, consider using Font Book or a third-party font-management application to create, enable, or disable font collections when required.
 Perform regular maintenanceWhile Mac OS X is relatively maintenance-free, by regularly performing the tasks outline in our "Maintaining Mac OS X" FAQ, you will help assure the best performance from your system.
 At a minimum, run the Mac OS X maintenance scripts regularly.
-Check your processor performance settingSome Macintosh computers can decrease the processors speed to conserve energy.
+Check the processor performance settingSome Macintosh computers can decrease the processors speed to conserve energy.
 To adjust the processor speed, click Options in System Preferences > Energy Saver and make the appropriate adjustments in the Processor Performance menu.
 Note that:

 |